PS2ClassicsVault/ps2classicsvault.github.io/README.md

 ### Support us via Patreon: ###
 - https://patreon.com/ps2cv

-Patreon members have access to download out games to their PC, Priority Game Request fulfillment and a dedicated patreaon flair on our sub reddit (please provide your userhandle by sending us a message 👍
+Patreon members have access to download out games to their PC, Priority Game Request fulfillment and a dedicated patreon flair on our sub reddit (please provide your userhandle by sending us a message 👍